EvolBioInf/fur/README.md

 ## Make the Programs
 Make sure you've installed the packages `git`, `gnuplot`, `golang`, `libdivsufsort-dev`, `make`, `ncbi-blast+`, `phylonium`, `primer3`, and `noweb`.
-In addition, the programs from the [`biobox`](https://github.com/evolbioinf/biobox) repository need to be installed.
 Then make the programs.
   `$ make`
   The directory `bin` now contains the binaries, scripts are in `scripts`.